The Early History of the McLarans of Dalby

 Comment

 This may very well be the truth, or it may be a long-standing joke by Donald himself to hide an error of spelling or transcription.
 Evidence of this spelling divergence may be found in 1857 when Donald and Duncan both purchased Dalby building allotments.
-Perhaps the purchases initiated or reinforced the different spellings.
+Perhaps the purchases initiated or reinforced the different surname spellings.

 Proudly powered by Weebly